thirdiron/chef-cookbooks/README.md

 1. Make a change to the cookbook and commit the change directly to `master`
 2. Inside the AWS Console's Opsworks UI, choose the applicable stack, click "Run Command", and run the "Update Custom Cookbooks" command
+3. Execute the desired updated recipe using the "Execute Recipes" command

 ## How to update Opsworks-managed machines when changing these cookbooks and you need to run Setup